 Before you start connecting your Quickbooks account to Kounta, you'll want to make sure your Quickbooks online account set up - you may need to double check this with your Accountant, or Bookkeeper.

 From here you can then you'll need to enable the Quickbooks Online integration.
 We wrote a guide to help you enable this integration and to sync your Takings and Account Sales data.

-Finally, you'll also need to be on the Kounta Purchase Basic plan.
+Finally, you'll also need to be on the Kounta Purchase Advanced plan.

 Setting up Purchase Orders

 1. To begin setting up your Purchase Orders select the Manage tab.